Unusual Bible Customs: Old and New Testaments

 John the Baptist was beheaded by command of Herod Antipas.
 John was beheaded for calling out Herod for his sin of taking his brother's wife.
 The Apostle James, brother of Apostle John, was beheaded in Acts 12:2.
 Beheading was most often done with a sword.

-Many times we find in the Bible that once a person was killed in war, his head was cut off.
+Many times we find in the Bible that once a person was killed in a war, his head was cut off.
 This happened after David killed Goliath (1 Samuel 17:51).
 King Saul also had his head cut off by the Philistines the day after his death on the battlefield.

 Gouging out the eyes was also a punishment used by many countries in the Bible; such was the case with Sampson in Judges 16:21.
 His lover, Delilah, whined and pouted until he told her the secret of his supernatural strength, which was his long hair.
 While he slept, she sent a message to her Philistine cohorts to come, and as she waited for them, she ordered a servant to cut his hair, rendering him weak.
 His strength was gone and he was captured and they gouged out his eyes.